Practicalities for the USI community

 German language courses

-The Modern Languages Laboratory (LLM) is the USI University language centre.
-It offers German language courses from A1.1 level up to C1.1 level of the Common European Framework of Reference for Languages (CEFR).
+The Laboratory of Modern Languages (LLM) is the USI University language centre.
+It offers German language courses from A1.1 level up to C1.2 level of the Common European Framework of Reference for Languages (CEFR).
 Each course aims to develop oral and written comprehension and oral and written production skills.
+The courses are free of charge for all USI members.
+For further information and registration, please refer to the information below.

 USI German language lecturers